SK-VQA: Synthetic Knowledge Generation at Scale for Training Context-Augmented Multimodal LLMs: Introduction

 Synthetically generated data has recently grown in popularity as a solution for cases where sources of naturally-occurring data are scarce or have been exhausted in existing training datasets.
 In the context of training MLLMs, synthetic data has played an important role in the visual instruction tuning required to develop such models \cite{liu2024visual}.
 A limited number of knowledge-based visual question answering (KB-VQA) datasets suitable for training MLLMs in a context-augmented setting have been constructed by synthetically producing question-answer (QA) pairs for real images and related text documents \citep{chen2023can,lerner2022viquae,mensink2023encyclopedic}.
 However, these existing resources are mostly limited to images which can be linked to context documents sourced from Wikipedia, focus on entity-specific knowledge, and lack question diversity due to their reliance on templates for constructing QA pairs.
+As we will demonstrate in the experiments (\S\ref{sec:experiment}), training a model on such datasets leads to poor generalization.

-In this work, we introduce an alternative paradigm for collecting natural and diverse data at scale which is suitable for training context-augmented MLLMs.
-Rather than relying on template-based methods to construct QA pairs for real data, we propose a fully automated synthetic multimodal data generation approach which utilizes a strong foundation model (GPT-4) to produce relevant context documents and multiple QA pairs for a given image (Figure~\ref{fig:main-figure}).
+To address these deficiencies, we construct \dataset: the largest KB-VQA dataset to-date, containing over 2 million QA pairs associated with synthetic context knowledge and images sourced from LAION~\cite{schuhmann2021laion}, WIT (Wikipedia images)~\cite{srinivasan2021wit}, and the synthetic COCO-Counterfactuals dataset~\cite{le2024coco}.
+Rather than relying on template-based methods to construct QA pairs for real data, we construct \dataset using a fully automated synthetic multimodal data generation approach which utilizes a strong foundation model (GPT-4) to produce relevant context documents and multiple QA pairs for a given image (Figure~\ref{fig:main-figure}).
 This enables the acquisition of data which spans diverse sources of images (Figure~\ref{fig:image-context-comparisn}), even allowing for the generation of fully-synthetic data which includes synthetic images, contexts, and QA pairs.
-Using this approach, we construct \dataset: the largest KB-VQA dataset to-date, containing over 2 million QA pairs associated with synthetic context knowledge and images sourced from LAION~\cite{schuhmann2021laion}, WIT (Wikipedia images)~\cite{srinivasan2021wit}, and the synthetic COCO-Counterfactuals dataset~\cite{le2024coco}.